andretauffer/sitoo-frontend/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project root directory, you can run:

 ### `npm run client`